spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-play.md

 </br>
 **Next steps:**

-* Do more with the Example Project: follow the tutorial on setting up [multiple deployments for session-based games]({{urlRoot}}/content/tutorials/deployment-manager/tutorial-deploymentmgr-intro) using the Example Project.

 * If you have an existing Unreal multiplayer project, you can follow the detailed [porting guide]({{urlRoot}}/content/tutorials/tutorial-porting-guide) to get it onto the GDK.